Hiking to Split Mt

 Pictures of the hikes

-The trailhead to Split Mountain is located southwest of Big Pine.
+The Red Lake trailhead is located southwest of Big Pine.
 From hwy 395 it is about 24 km of unpaved road to the trailhead for Red Lake.
 The last 8 kms are a major adventure in itself.
 When in Big Pine, turn west onto Crocker Rd, then left on McMurray Meadows Rd.
 That's where the paved road ends.
 You are at an immediate fork.
 Turn left (as if you are going back to Big Pine).
 The road is ok for a while, but will get extremely bad for the last 8kms.
 There is a sign that discourages 2WD cars and it is not an exaggeration.
 In 2007 we managed to drive a low-clearance 2WD car all the way to the trailhead but it took about 3 hours (and 4 hours coming out).
 We frequently had to get off the car and literally pave the road, either to cover colossal holes or, more often, to remove stones that would have ripped the car apart.
 Whether you have a 2WD or 4WD, be prepared to seriously scratch the sides because of the overgrown thorny vegetation.
-(In general, both the conditions of the road and the conditions of the trail were worse than we could infer from reports published on the Web in previous years, which probably means that neither the road nor the trail have been maintained in a while).
-In summer they are dry, but in other seasons you also have to cross two creeks.
-(I subsequently used a different strategy: load a mountain bike in the car, drive till the point where a pipe crossed the road, park the car, ride the last 8kms on the mountain bike).
+In the summer they are dry, but in other seasons you also have to cross two creeks.
+(I subsequently used a different strategy: load a mountain bike in the car, drive till the point where it's easy to drive, then park the car, ride the last 8kms on the mountain bike).

-See directions to Red Lake, but basically: After taking the left branch of McMurray Meadows Rd, the dirt road will continue more or less smoothly for about 14 kms (30 minutes) until you get to a place with a large parking area on the right (that may look like a junction at night).
+After taking the left branch of McMurray Meadows Rd, the dirt road will continue more or less smoothly for about 14 kms (30 minutes) until you get to a place with a large parking area on the right (that may look like a junction at night).
 As you curve left, you will notice a fence on the right handside.
 The road gets worse, but in 2007 it was still ok for a low-clearance car.
 When you get to a very visible fork, the sign is missing but you have to turn left and go downhill.
 These are the last 8kms that are really difficult with a low-clearance car.
-First you will get to a pipe that sticks out from the dirt.
-It is actually one of the easiest obstacles.
-After this one the road does down again, quite steeply, and it is in really bad shape.
-The next junction is onle 1-2 kms away, but it will take you a while.
-Turn right at that junction (in 2007 there was a sign indicating the Red Lake trailhead, and in any case the other side was gated).
-Basically you now want to bear right till the end, and follow any sign that says "Road 10S01".
-When you see the trailhead sign in the distance, try to remember that there is no limit to human stupidity: you will come to a final fork, and the trailhead is on the right, while the parking lot is on the left... but the sign that says so is completely covered by vegetation, and the sign/board that says "Red Lake Trailhead" is at the parking lot, not at the trailhead.
-The "Red Lake Trailhead" sign is useless as usual.
+First you will get to a pipe that sticks out from the dirt (this was mostly covered in 2013 but it will certainly come out again).
+The pipe is actually one of the easiest obstacles.
+After this one the road goes down again, quite steeply, and it is in really bad shape.
+The next junction is only 1-2 kms away, but it will take you a while.
+Turn right at that junction (in 2007 there was a sign marking the Red Lake trailhead, and in any case the other side was gated).
+Basically you now want to bear right until the end, and follow any sign that says "Road 10S01".
+When you see the trailhead sign in the distance, try to remember that there is no limit to human stupidity: you will come to a final fork, and the trailhead is on the right, while the parking lot is on the left... but the sign that says so is completely covered with vegetation (it was completely missing in 2014), and the sign/board that says "Red Lake Trailhead" is at the parking lot, not at the trailhead.
+The "Red Lake Trailhead" sign is useless.
 It doesn't even offer a map of where the trail is and goes.
+GPS coordinates of the parking lot: 37.0364799500,-118.3597799540

 The distance hiked from Red Lake to the summit along this route is short, but the elevation gain is more than 1,000 meters.

-The view from the top includes all the biggest mountains: Mt Whitney, Mt Williamson, White Mountain, North Palisade, Mt Russell, etc.
+The view from the top includes all the biggest mountains: Mt Whitney, Mt Williamson, White Mountain, North Palisade, Mt Sill, etc.

 Milestones: